briankoser/sfc-listeners-guide/episodes/0094-the-hobbit-thats-what-im-tolkien-about.md

   - Matt

 notable_moments:
 prophecy:
+  - host: Ben
-  - {"host": "Ben", "prediction": "<i class='work-title'>The Hobbit</i> movie will call them orcs instead of goblins for consistency with <i class='work-title'>The Lord of the Rings</i> movies.", "veracity": false, "comments": ""}
+    prediction: "<i class='work-title'>The Hobbit</i> movie will call them orcs instead of goblins for consistency with <i class='work-title'>The Lord of the Rings</i> movies."
+    veracity: false
 future_episodes:
   - Alan Moore